LivingWithBugs Logo

 Lyctid powderpost beetle emergence holes in the face frame of a kitchen cabinet (look carefully below the shadow).

-Infestations usually come in one of two varieties: (1) infestations in softwood structural timbers like floor joists, posts, beams, or, (2) infestations of decorative hardwood such as flooring or cabinets.
-The following examples illustrate the range of typical situations.
+Infestations usually come in one of two varieties: infestations in softwood structural timbers like floor joists, posts, beams, or, infestations of hardwoods such as flooring, furniture or cabinets.
+The following examples illustrate some fairly typical situations.

-During a pest and dry-rot inspection of a newly renovated house powderpost beetle emergence holes are found in some structural timbers in the crawl space under the house.
-The home inspector reports this to the potential buyers who promptly pull out of the transaction.
-The home's owners want to know if the infestation is active and how to treat it so they can get the house back on the market.
+• During a pest and dry-rot inspection of a newly renovated house powderpost beetle emergence holes and fresh boring dust are found in some structural timbers in the crawl space under the house.
+The home inspector reports this to the potential buyers who promptly pull out of the transaction because they are afraid of the beetle infestation.
+The homeowners want to know if the infestation is active and how to treat it so they can get the house back on the market.

-A cabinet maker company is faced with replacing the kitchen cabinets in 40 apartments because the wood frames made of poplar show the characteristic signs of a powderpost beetle infestation (emergence holes and powder or boring dust, see image above).
+• A cabinet maker is faced with replacing the kitchen cabinets in 40 apartments because the wood frames made of the hardwood poplar show the characteristic signs of a powderpost beetle infestation (emergence holes and powder or boring dust, see image above).
 The primary concern is "will emerging beetles be a threat to other wood in the apartments?"

-Hardwood flooring is sometimes infested with lyctid powderpost beetles that begin to emerge after the flooring is installed.
-Flooring can be infested even if the stock material was kiln dried.
-Emerging beetles leave behind holes and "frass".
-Concerns range from "do the beetles pose a threat to other wood in the home?" to "when did the wood become infested and therefore who is legally responsible?" and, "how much damage will eventually occur?".
+• Hardwood flooring is sometimes infested with lyctid powderpost beetles that begin to emerge a few years after the flooring is installed.
+Emerging beetles leave behind holes and "frass" or small piles of boring dust made of fine wood fragments.
+Concerns range from "do the beetles pose a threat to other wood in the home?" (see scenario 2 above) to "when did the wood become infested and therefore who is legally responsible?" and, "how much damage will eventually occur?".

 Related Articles